The Wreck of the Hesperus: Inspiration

 Longfellow combined fact and fiction to create this poem.
 His inspiration was the great blizzard of 1839, which ravaged the north-east coast of the United States for 12 hours starting January 6, 1839, destroying 20 ships with a loss of 40 lives.
 The poem appears to combine two events.
 Longfellow probably drew for the specifics on the destruction of the Favorite, a ship from Wiscasset, Maine, on the reef of Norman's Woe off the coast of Gloucester, Massachusetts.
 All aboard were lost, one a woman, who reportedly floated to shore dead but still tied to the mast.
 The name used in the poem is that of another vessel, lost near Boston.
 The poem is so well known that the loop road leading close to Norman's Woe from Route 127 is named Hesperus Ave.

 In December 1839, Longfellow wrote in his diary about the writing of "The Wreck of the Hesperus":

 Adaptations

 "The Wreck of the Hesperus" was adapted into films of the same name in 1927 and 1948.

-Namesakes
+Legacy

+"Like the wreck of the Hesperus" is an archaic simile for something or someone untidy or bedraggled.

 The poem has inspired titles in various media: